Trump fast-tracks Utah uranium mine, but industry revival may wait for higher prices - WTOP News

 Energy Fuels, another Canadian company which ranks as the top U.S. uranium miner, opened the Pinyon Plain mine about 10 miles (16 kilometers) from the Grand Canyon in late 2023.

-And just off U.S. 191 in southeastern Utah is a hub of the industry, Uranium Fuels’ White Mesa mill, the country’s only uranium mill still in operation.
+And just off U.S. 191 in southeastern Utah is a hub of the industry, Energy Fuels’ White Mesa mill, the country’s only uranium mill still in operation.

 In Moab, uranium has a long — and mixed — legacy

-Note: This story has been updated to correct the name of mining company Energy Fuels on second reference.